leanprover-community/import-graph/README.md

 ## Credits

-This code has been extracted from [mathlib](https://github.com/leanprover-community/mathlib4) and has mainly been written by Scott Morrison and a few other mathlib contributors.
+This code has been extracted from [mathlib](https://github.com/leanprover-community/mathlib4) and has mainly been written by Kim Morrison and a few other mathlib contributors.